vitchyr/torch-rl/README.md

   how to use it.
 * [Value Functions](doc/valuefunctions.md) - Value functions represent how
   valuable certains states and/or actions are.
-* [Black Jack](doc/blackjack.md) - An example MDP that is a simplified version of black jack.
+* [Black Jack](https://github.com/vpong/rl-example) - An example repository that
+show how to learn to play (a simplified version of) black jack.

 ## A note on Abstract Classes and private methods
 Torch doesn't implement interfaces nor abstract classes natively, but this